davfru/flutter_aws_firebase_push_notification/README.md

         and follow the wizard, particularly:

         - select at least one service from those seggested, for example *Functions* we'll delete it later since we don't need it.
-        - choose *Crate new project* option and give it the name *test-federation-login*
+        - choose *Crate new project* option and give it the name *test-flutter-aws-push-not*

         after Firebase has been created, delete the following resources:
         - firebase.json (will be created again in the next step)